FIRST – REVIEW THE BASICS

 Familiarize yourself with how being a laryngectomee changes your anatomy so you will understand how everything works after surgery and understand what your doctor tells you.
 Jot down all questions you may have for your doctors.
 Bring this list of questions along for appointments.
 Remember that no question you have is silly or unfounded.
 Knowledge is Power!!
 Get copies of your records as you go along, and keep them in a folder at home.
 This can save a lot of time and stress if you need them for anything later on.
 Please make an effort to become familiar with all the information available on our General Information page.

-If you have children, take the time to explain to them as best you can about what is about to take place, and the changes that will occur.
+If you have children or grandchildren, take the time to explain to them as best you can about what is about to take place, and the changes that will occur.
 Young children should not be given complicated explanations.
 For older children, share your books and suitable videos.
-Let's not forget that our children can be just as anxious and fearful as we are at this time.
+Let’s not forget that our children can be just as anxious and fearful as we are at this time.
 However, little children adapt to the new laryngectomee unbelievably fast and usually want to try out the electrolarynx.
 Some toddlers find toys to put up to their necks so they can pretend to talk like their loved one.